airsonic/airsonic.github.io/pages/docs/20_migrate.md

 ---
-layout: wiki
+layout: docs
 title: Migrating from Subsonic to Libresonic
-permalink: /wiki/migrate/
+permalink: /docs/migrate/
 ---
 This guide helps you to migrate your data from Subsonic to Libresonic.
 It has been tested with Subsonic 5 to Libresonic 6.

 #### Install Libresonic

-Install Libresonic as described in the [install wiki](/wiki/install).
+Install Libresonic as described in the [install guide](/docs/install).

 #### Migrate to Libresonic